segment-boneyard/hn-item-cache/Readme.md

-# hn-score-cache
+# hn-item-cache

-  A cache for retrieving hn scores, only makes one outbound req at a time
+  A cache for retrieving Hacker News items, only making one outbound request at a time.

 ## License